 While Alberta already boasts one of the highest testing rates in the world, thanks to the tenacious efforts of healthcare and lab services professionals, continued testing is imperative to diagnose and treat individuals at greatest risk, understand how the virus is spreading, and assess the effectiveness of public health measures.

 “Our ability to maintain COVID-19 testing capacity at the highest levels in Canada is critical to Alberta's Relaunch Strategy.
 I want to thank Calgary Health Foundation and its donors for their generous contribution at this challenging time.
 Through continued support and ongoing vigilance, together we will slow the spread of the virus and reopen Alberta.”

 Jason Kenney, Premier

 The $4.5 million in combined funding will purchase new laboratory equipment to be used across the province to perform two kinds of COVID-19 testing.
 These two types of tests detect the virus by amplifying its genetic code.
 The first testing method is called polymerase-chain reaction or PCR testing.
 Currently, all of our testing in Alberta is PCR testing.
 The second – and new - testing method is called Loop-mediated isothermal amplification or LAMP.

 Collaboration is key, and this strong partnership ensures that the best healthcare is available to Calgarians, at all times.

 “We celebrate the efforts of Alberta Precision Laboratories (APL) and the commitment of donors, knowing our fight is far from over.
-We will continue to be successful through collaboration with government and philanthropic partners like Calgary Health Trust.
+We will continue to be successful through collaboration with government and philanthropic partners like Calgary Health Foundation.
 We are stronger together."